Taylor Swift’s dad fights with burglar in his St. Pete townhouse

 ST. PETERSBURG, Fla — Was he just trying to make a big score?
 Or did he know who owns the $4 million penthouse at the Vinoy Place towers in St. Petersburg, Fla.

-That’s what detectives are trying to figure out as they search for 30-year-old Terrence Hoover.
+That’s what detectives are trying to figure out after arresting 30-year-old Terrence Hoover.
 Deputies say he broke in on Jan.
 17, and quickly found himself struggling with Scott Swift – the father of multi-platinum pop star Taylor Swift.

 According to Pinellas County court records, Hoover sneaked into an emergency stairwell – which should have been locked – and climbed 13 flights of stairs.
 Scott Swift owns the entire top floor, so detectives say Hoover stepped out of the stairwell straight into the penthouse.